JakePennell/quiz-time/README.md

 - I am really pleased to have such strong Lighthouse scores:
 ![Lighthouse](https://github.com/JakePennell/quiz-time/blob/main/assets/images/quiz-time-lighthouse.jpeg)

+### Manual Testing
+- By playing through my quiz multiple times I came accross a number of issues.
+Here are a few examples of what I found during manual testing:
+1. Users were able to save their score without including a name, making the save function pointless.
+To combat this, I disabled the save function until text had been entered into the name bar.
+2. The questions had errors in both grammer and spelling.
+Once noticed, I corrected to ensure a clean, professional experience.

 ## Bugs

 I encountered several bugs along my journey.
 The main issues were around content display and responsiveness.